Elliptic (company)

 Elliptic is a British blockchain analytics firm headquartered in London, with offices in New York and Singapore.
 The company was co-founded by Adam Joyce, Tom Robinson and James Smith in 2013.
 It is the first company to develop cryptoasset anti-money laundering and sanctions compliance tools based on blockchain analytics.
-Its clients are primarily financial and institutions and crypto businesses, although it also provides blockchain investigation tools and data to government agencies.
-Customers have included Coinbase, Santander, BitGo, Internal Revenue Service, Federal Bureau of Investigation, Drug Enforcement Administration and United States Department of the Treasury.
+Its clients are primarily financial institutions and crypto businesses, although it also provides blockchain investigation tools and data to government agencies.
+Customers have included cryptocurrency exchanges, banks, and government agencies.

 Investors in Elliptic include JPMorgan Chase, Wells Fargo, SoftBank Vision Fund and SBI Group.